Zhang Jingsheng: Later life and death

 Zhang briefly returned to Shanghai, but was unable to maintain a steady income.
 He signed a contract with the major Shanghai publishing company World Books, who sponsored him to relocate to Paris later in 1929 and translate books into Chinese.
 In a series dubbed Langman pai congshu (浪漫派叢書 (The Romantics)) published translations of Goethe's Dichtung und Wahrheit, George Sand's Indiana, and Lord Byron's Don Juan, as well as various volumes of romantic fiction for his publisher.
 He also became interested in the work of Sigmund Freud.
 He was the first to translate Freud's Interpretation of Dreams into Chinese, which was published serially in the magazine Dushu zazhi (讀書雜誌 (Readers' Magazine)).
 Zhang published two of his own books during this period: Great and Sinister Art and Introduction to the Romantics.

 Zhang returned to China in the summer of 1933.
 He married Huang Guannan in Guangzhou in August 1935.
 Increasingly disillusioned with Chinese national politics and culture, he returned to Raoping County after a brief stay in Shanghai and became active in local politics.
-He remained in relative obscurity; many believed that he had committed suicide by poison, while others thought that he had been murdered by the Communists.
+He remained in relative obscurity; many believed that he had poisoned himself and died, while others thought that he had been murdered by the Communists.
 He founded a co-educational peasant school, and organized local agricultural projects and the construction of public roads.
 During the Second Sino-Japanese War, he was a leader in the local anti-Japanese resistance movement.
 Around 1941, he produced expository reports on rural poverty.
 After the founding of the People's Republic of China in 1949, he received Communist political education and returned to work as a teacher while secretly conducting philosophical research.
 He briefly worked as an archivist for the Guangdong provincial archives.

 Zhang lived in a rural village during his later years and organized his home and diet according to his philosophy of aesthetics.
-He wrote three memoirs during the 1950s: Ten Years in the Battlefields of Love (十年場情 (Shínián chǎngqíng), 1953), Reveries on a Floating Life (浮生漫談 (Fúshēng màntán), 1956), and Whirlpools of Love (愛的漩渦 (Ài de xuánwō), 1957), followed by two introductory philosophy texts around 1960.
+He wrote three memoirs during the 1950s: Ten Years in the Battlefields of Love (1953), Reveries on a Floating Life (1956), and Whirlpools of Love (1957), followed by two introductory philosophy texts around 1960.
 He also wrote a play focused on the former Chinese president Yuan Shikai.
 During the Cultural Revolution, beginning in 1966, Zhang was harassed by the Red Guards and sent to a reeducation facility.
 He was put into forced labor at a small village near his birthplace in eastern Guangdong.
 On 18 June 1970, he suffered a brain hemorrhage and died in confinement in Raoping.